jsimmons01/counter/README.md

 ~1.
 Add classes to the button~

-2. create query select all for buttons
+~2. create query select all for buttons~

 3. use for each to look through buttons